Anthonykung/ARGH/README.md

 ## Initialization

-To Brick your NVIDIA Jetson, run the following command:
+To run this on NVIDIA Jetson, run the following command:

 ```bash
 $ ./init.sh